DO YOU ACCEPT COMMISSIONS?

 DO YOU KNOW WHAT THE OUTPUT IS GOING TO LOOK LIKE BEFORE YOU RUN IT?

 Sort of.
 My programs are typically more like loose guidelines than an exact description of what should be drawn.
 Randomness is carefully worked into many aspects of my programs.
 So, when I alter a program, I have a pretty good idea of how that's going to change the image, modulo the randomized aspects.
-Of course, sometimes my mental preview is also incorrect, and it's worse (or when lucky, better) than what I expected.
+Of course, sometimes my mental preview is incorrect, and it's worse (or when lucky, better) than what I expected.

 DO YOU HAVE A FINISHED COMPOSITION IN MIND WHEN YOU START?